kevquirk/kq-jekyll/_posts/2023/2023-02-19-git-commit-and-push-script.md

 ---
 title: A Script to Automate Git Commit & Push
-description: I wanted a way to automate the add, commit & push pieces of pushing to git repo.
+description: I wanted a way to automate the git add, commit & push commands.
 Here's how I did it...
 date: 2023-02-19T10:20:00.000Z
 permalink:
 typora-root-url: ../../